MinShiMia/Tableau-Project/README.md

 # Tableau-Project

-This folder contains the files for my COVID-19 Cases & Factor Exploration Project via Tableau dashboard and story.
+This folder contains the files for my COVID-19 Severity & Factors Exploration Project via Tableau dashboard and story.